-After seeing the success I had with brag tags for alphabet letters (you can read more about that here) and how motivated and excited students were about learning the letters and receiving a tag for each one, I decided to create some for numbers, colors, and shapes too.
+After seeing the success I had with reward tags for alphabet letters (you can read more about that here) and how motivated and excited students were about learning the letters and receiving a tag for each one, I decided to create some for numbers, colors, and shapes too.

 With the ever increasing demands on young students to learn more and more standards, I like to praise and encourage them each step of the way and keep a positive “vibe” because it can get a little overwhelming for them.
-In years past I would use stickers as rewards or place a sticker on an incentive chart each time a student would master a letter or concept and my young students enjoyed receiving them (we all know how excited they get about receiving praise from the teacher!), but they didn’t seem to value them quite as much as they did their brag tags.
+In years past I would use stickers as rewards or place a sticker on an incentive chart each time a student would master a letter or concept and my young students enjoyed receiving them (we all know how excited they get about receiving praise from the teacher!), but they didn’t seem to value them quite as much as they did their reward tags.

-My students were really excited about receiving each brag tag and took great pride in seeing all of their accomplishments on their brag tag necklaces.
+My students were really excited about receiving each tag and took great pride in seeing all of their accomplishments on their reward tag necklaces.
 I was told by parents that once the children were allowed to take their necklaces home they hung them in very special places in their rooms or in the house and reviewed them as well as showed them off to others.

 I have found that receiving something extra special and unique that celebrates their efforts energized students’ desire to learn more, kept them enthusiastic about their learning, and restored their confidence and commitment (especially if they had been struggling).
-This is why I made each brag tag different with its own praise word and “cheer”.
+This is why I made each tag different with its own praise word and “cheer”.

 They are designed to appeal to young children with bright colors and cute characters.
 They also have pictures of real world objects to not only give students a visual reminder but also help them associate their learning to the real world.